 SA = Supervisory Authority – effectively the new name for a Data Protection Authority (DPA).

-Safe Harbor = the arrangement between the US Department of Commerce and the European Commission designed to allow personal data to be exported from the EU to the US which, in the European Court judgment in the 6 October 2015 case of Maximillian Schrems -v- Data Protection Commissioner, was held invalid in particular due to the lack of protection it afforded EU personal data in the US.
-More information at http://www.corderycompliance.com/category/safe-harbor/.
+Safe Harbor = the now-defunct arrangement between the US Department of Commerce and the European Commission which was designed to allow personal data to be exported from the EU to the US which, in the European Court judgment in the 6 October 2015 case of Maximillian Schrems -v- Data Protection Commissioner, was held invalid in particular due to the lack of protection it afforded EU personal data in the US.
+Later replaced by the EU-US Privacy Shield (see Privacy Shield above).
+More information at Search Results for “safe harbor” (corderycompliance.com) .

 SCC = this stands for Standard Contractual Clauses – see Model Contract Clauses above.